 - 1. Whether the development is within a catchment that drains to an affected European site. - 2.
 Whether the receiving Wastewater Treatment Works discharges to an affected European site. - 3.
-Whether the development will lead to an increase in 'overnight stays.'
+Whether the development will lead to an increase in 'overnight stays'. - 4.
+Whether the development will lead to an increase in the number of customers/users or employees coming into the catchment of the SAC river from outside of the catchment to work (in this context a user is defined as a person who may use a service or facilities provided by the development without being directly considered as a customer).

-If the answer is yes to either 1, or the answer is yes to 2 and 3 as outlined above, a nutrient budget calculator will need to be completed in order to assess whether development will increase nutrient loading to a European site identified in Section 1.3.
+If the answer is yes to either 1, or the answer is yes to 2 and 3 or 2 and 4 as outlined above, a nutrient budget calculator will need to be completed in order to assess whether development will increase nutrient loading to a European site identified in Section 1.3.

-If unsure whether the development is within a catchment that drains to an affected European site, please follow the instructions in Appendix 1.
-If unsure whether the receiving WwTW drains to a European site, please check if the WwTW is in the dropdown list in Stage 1 of the calculator or the table in Appendix 2.
+If unsure whether the development is within a catchment that drains to an affected European site, the site postcode can be entered into the tool on the 'Development site details' worksheet, otherwise please follow the instructions in Appendix 1.
+If unsure whether the receiving wastewater treatment works (WwTW) drains to a European site, please check if the WwTW is in the dropdown list in Stage 1 of the calculator or the table in Appendix 2.
+The postcode search function will also make the user aware of the nearest WwTW to the site, though this is just an indication and does not provide confirmation that this will be the receiving WwTW.
 An increase in overnight stays is defined as any development that will increase the number of people that will stay overnight compared to the previous land use on the development area.
+Small commercial developments are unlikely to increase the number of employees travelling into the catchment.
+Estimating the number of employees coming from outside of the catchment may require consultation.